cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/service-governance/config-center/_index.md

 Microservice developers can use the configuration center to dynamically obtain service governance configurations, which take effect in near real-time

-Currently supported configuration centers are
+Currently supported configuration centers are:

 | config-center |                           depository                            |
 |:-------------:|:---------------------------------------------------------------:|